andersonopt/website/content/solutions/prospect.md

   - benefit: New feature development
     icon: "/images/Group 7.svg"
-    details: Expedited new feature development based on user requests ensures that you always have the tools you need
+    details: Expedited new feature development based on user requests ensures that you always have the tools you need.
 youtubeVideoID: ''
 others:
   title: Find high-quality sites in minutes